Sue Doroff co-founded Western Rivers Conservancy and serves as

 the Pacific NW home where she lives with her wife, Holly, daughter,

-Zoe, son, Sam and their beloved Bernese mountain dog, Bentley.
+Zoe, son, Sam and their beloved Bernese mountain dog, Reuben.
 She

 received her Bachelor of Science from the University of Maryland and

 conducted her graduate work in Urban and Regional Planning at George

 Washington University.
 Sue is an avid hiker and skier, and enjoys (more